marcengeler/TrafficSigns_P2/writeup.md

 #### Visualization and Sanity Checks

-To check the dataset i chose random 5 images from each class to check if this looks good
+To check the dataset i chose random 5 images from each class to check if this looks good.
+Example:

 ![alt text][sanity]